bzted/rustls/README.md

 cargo run --example kem_c --features dtls13 -- -group mlkem768 -authkem bikel3 -port 8443
 ```

 Traditional examples are also available.
-These example will use by default the certificates and keys available at the `test-ca` directory, but can be changed via -c and -k arguments.
+These example will use by default the certificates and keys available at the `test-ca` directory, but can be changed via -c, -k and -A arguments.
 The -d argument disables client authentication.
 Futher information about all available arguments can be obtained by using --help.

 To run the examples